 Most KCSE 2023 candidates will start writing their exams on Monday, November 6th with Chemistry Paper 1 in the morning, followed by English 101/1 (Functional Skills), slated for the afternoon.

 The timings of this year’s KCSE exams have however changed.
 The papers will start at 8.00 a.m. as before but now end at 4.30 p.m.
 Centre managers will now pick the Papers for that day twice; morning and afternoon.

-You can download the revised 2023 KCSE timetable in pdf at the tail end of these instructions.
+You can download the revised 2023 KCSE timetable in PDF at the tail end of these instructions.

 KCSE 2023 Instructions on Timing of Papers